Rock is extracted from the ground in the quarrying process to produce aggregate.

-In the waste management industry, a Materials Recovery Facility (MRF — pronounced “murf”) is a specialized plant that receives, separates and prepares recyclable materials for marketing to end-user manufacturers.
+In the waste management industry, a Materials Recovery Facility (MRF — pronounced “murf”) is a specialised plant that receives, separates and prepares recyclable materials for marketing to end-user manufacturers.
 Generally, there are two types – clean and dirty MRF’s.
-Clean referring to single source waste and Dirty referring to mixed-waste.
+Clean referring to single source waste and dirty referring to mixed-waste.

 Picking stations are used when manual sorting of the feedstock is required.
 Manual sorting may be required when unwanted materials cannot be reliably or efficiently removed by other methods.
 Picking stations are horizontal conveyor belts configured to allow operatives to remove unwanted items by hand.

 Range of resins, both thermoplastic and thermosetting, used in the lining of pipes, vessels and other parts subject to wear, and in the manufacture of screen panels.

 The crushing of run-of-quarry stone from pieces of up to 1.5m across to rocks of up to 300-400mm.

 A screen with a period of oscillation at or very close to the natural period of oscillation of the mass of the screen on its resilient mounting.

 A naturally occurring granular material in the size range 0.06mm to 2mm, often containing a high proportion of quartz.

 Generally to remove inferior top rock and clay from the main feed to a mineral-processing plant.